 Given that all of Nebraska is generally susceptible to natural hazards, the entire state is considered in the mitigation planning and climate review process.
 In addition, local mitigation areas have been designated to help with any area differences.
-The below table from the 2021 SHMP shows the breakout of the mitigation planning areas and will be helpful in the broadband network planning efforts.
+The 2021 SHMP includes a table to illustrate the breakout of the mitigation planning areas and will be helpful in the broadband network planning efforts.
+(This map may also be found in section 2.11.1 of the full document.)

 Via the SHMP, NEMA, the GTFDR, and their partners, Nebraska will continue to monitor these geographic areas for changes in the projection and threat of these climate impacts.
-As updates are made available to the plans, the NBO will ensure awareness among the partners and subgrantees involved in the broadband network buildout to ensure buildout and disaster mitigation plans are adjusted to reflect the most recent information.
+As updates are made available to the plans, NBO will ensure awareness among the partners and subgrantees involved in the broadband network buildout to support adjustments to buildout and disaster mitigation plans.

 A State Hazard Identification and Risk Assessment Survey was done in June 2020 resulting in the ranking of the hazards of highest concern for Nebraska.
-In the table below are the results, showing the top ten hazard concerns.
+A table in section 2.11.1 of the full document contains the ranking of the top ten.
 Of the top ten, six relate to climate and five are of major concern to broadband network buildout: severe winter storms, severe thunderstorms, tornadoes, flooding, and wildfire.